Skip to main content

 Church of the Transfiguration, Cape Cod Art Tour

-By Architecture, Art and FaithNo Comments
+By Art and Faith, ArchitectureNo Comments

 A few weeks back we spent the weekend on Cape Cod for a little get-away.
 One of our excursions was to the Church of the Transfiguration in Orleans, Massachusetts.
 The Community of Jesus is an ecumenical Benedictine community made up of brothers (friars), sisters (nuns), and laypeople.
 They began building this testament of faith in 1997, hiring architects, liturgical consultants, and artists from all over the world to complete the narrative of salvation the building tells.